omeka/omeka-s-enduser/docs/search.md

 - **Search by template**: select a resource template from the dropdown.
 Templates are arranged by owner, then alphabetically.
 - **Search by owner**: select a user from a dropdown of users in the installation.
 - **Search by visibility**: select whether the results are public or private item sets.
+- **Search by ID**: enter a specific item set identifier value, or a list of identifiers separated by commas (for example, "1, 2, 5, 9").
+Only works for exact matches, not with wildcards or ranges.

 You can also select how to order your search results.